 Below are Frequently Asked Questions about Student Perceptions of Teaching (SPOT) for students: please click on each question to see its answer.
 If you have any additional questions, please email firstname.lastname@example.org .

-Student evaluations for the 2017 fall sessions are listed in the table below.
+Student evaluations for the 2018 spring sessions are listed in the table below.

 |Term||Term Dates||Survey Administration Dates|